 Access and facilities Toggle accordion

 Blue Badge Holders

-Within council car parks, Blue Badge holders are entitled to four hours free parking in the disabled designated bays.
+Blue Badge holders are entitled to 4 hours free parking in designated disabled bays located close to the site.

 Barking has great transport connections via Barking station which is only a five minute walk from the venue.
 The station is serviced by District and Hammersmith & City underground lines, National Rail services via C2C and London Overground Gospel Oak to Barking line.

 Abbey Green is a relatively flat site on grass with hard standing paths.

 The Abbey Ruins is on two levels, with the main entrance point via the Curfew Tower (off Broadway) which services the majority of facilities including a good viewing area and toilets including one accessible toilet and one adult changing area.
 Steps lead to the lower level where the caterers and the bar is located.

 Both sites have toilets, baby change and adult changing areas.

 We are working with Mobiloo to provide specialist facility with ramped access, accessible change, toilet and shower and a hoist.